 History of Spam Email

 Although the first spam email was sent in 1978 to several hundred users on ARPANET, email spam emerged as a serious problem in the 1990s when commercial use of the Internet became possible.
 As the Internet gained popularity, spam email became increasingly unavoidable and profitable for attackers.
-Since the early 1990s, the prominence of spam email steadily grew until 2014, at which point it was estimated that spam email accounted for roughly 90% of all email messages sent.
+Since the early 1990s, the prominence of spam email steadily grew until 2014, at which point it was estimated that spam email accounted for over 90% of all email messages sent.

 In 1996, anti-spam activists recognized the serious problem that spam email had become, and began taking action to combat it.
 That year Dave Rand and Paul Vixie, two well-known software engineers, founded the Mail Abuse Prevention System (MAPS).
 The organization’s mission was to pioneer anti-spam techniques.
 MAPS collected a list of malicious IP addresses, which became known as the Real-time Blackhole List (RBL), and used this list to block unwanted emails.

 In 2001, the SpamAssassin spam-filtering platform was first uploaded to SourceForge by creator Justin Mason.
 At the time, spam email was becoming increasingly problematic and no real tools existed to effectively combat it.
 The open-source project, which analyzes and scores emails based on how strongly they resemble either spam or non-spam, experienced rapid growth and evolution in its early years.
 In 2004, SpamAssassin become an Apache Software Foundation project.
 Eighteen years later, SpamAssassin is still an extremely popular spam filtration platform, and the framework is a key element of many email security solutions.

 Spammers’ Methods - Types of Spam Email